LIMUNIMI/CitationIsNotCollaboration/slides/slides.md

 ## SGC Model

-Tobin _et al._ proposed a _Social Group Centrality_ model to explain the transitions in centrality
+Tobin South _et al._ proposed a _Social Group Centrality_ model to explain the transitions in centrality

 ---